Halitosis (Bad Breath) Treatment

 At Maynard Family Dentists, we treat halitosis with a professional cleaning and oral cleanse to reach crevices not normally accessed through regular brushing and flossing.
 Occasionally, a deep cleaning, consisting of scaling and root planing, is needed to remove bacteria trapped below the gum line.
 We also can perform tongue scraping, if the tongue is the source of the smell.

 Bad breath, also known as halitosis, can result from poor dental health habits and can be made worse by the types of foods you eat.
 The most common cause of halitosis is inadequate dental hygiene.
 If particles of food are left in the mouth, their breakdown by bacteria produces sulfur compounds.
-If regular brushing, flossing, and hydration doesn’t solve it, the best solution is to see your dentist for a deep cleaning.
+Cavities and bacteria in your mouth can cause your fresh breath to turn into bad breath.
+If you are visiting your dentist every 6 months, your dentist will remove the decay and treat the cavities so your breath can be cleaner again.

 What is the best chewing gum for bad breath?